Last updated: March 10th, 2023

 Distance from San Francisco: 30 minutes

-Price: Day-use parking – $5, pets – $2/dog
+Price: Day-use parking – $5; pets – $2/dog

 Reinhardt Redwood Regional Park is located in the East Bay, in Oakland to be exact, and is part of the East Bay Regional Parks District.

-The park used to be the site of a huge logging operation in the 1880s, but it’s now where you’ll find the largest group of natural coastal redwoods in the East Bay.
+This park used to be the site of a huge logging operation in the 1880s, but it’s now where you’ll find the largest group of natural coastal redwoods in the East Bay.

 The 1,830-acre park features miles of trails, but a good one to start with to be fully immersed in the redwoods is The French Trail Loop (6 miles).

 Local tip: There’s usually free parking on Skyline Boulevard and Redwood Road, just don’t leave anything valuable in your car because there are sometimes break-ins.
 Otherwise, you can go for one of the paid parking areas, such as Roberts or Canyon Meadow.

 Samuel P. Taylor State Park

 Price: Day-use parking – $8; camping – $35/night

 Just north of San Francisco, you’ll find Samuel P. Taylor State Park in Marin County.

 It’s a lush gorge filled with hundreds of acres of redwood trees and easy-to-moderate hikes.